Health Data and AI: Responsible Innovation, Ethics and Regulatory Strategies

 Course description

-This three-day continuing education short course offers a critical overview and understanding of the ethical and regulatory challenges triggered by the use of big data and artificial intelligence (AI) in the health sector.
-Digital health technologies and AI have developed rapidly in recent years, further accelerated by the Covid 19 pandemic.
-The emergence of large language models and AI chatbots such as ChatGPT not only exacerbated this trend in the health domain but also accentuated the ethical issues related to such technologies and the lack oversight.
+This three-day advanced course offers a critical overview and understanding of the ethical and regulatory challenges triggered by the use of big data and artificial intelligence (AI) in the health sector.
+Digital health technologies and AI have developed rapidly in recent years.
+The emergence of large language models and AI chatbots such as ChatGPT not only advanced their introduction in the health sector but also accentuated ethical concerns and regulatory uncertainties.
 The increasing potential for these technologies to have a significant impact on individuals and societies requires continuous engagement with the ethical and governance challenges they pose.

-Through a combination of lectures, case studies and breakout sessions, the course will examine some of the fundamental disruptions brought about by the use of AI and big data in health care.
-It will examine key multi-dimensional ethical and legal questions covering issues such as privacy, bias, transparency and explainability, equity and non- discrimination.
-It will review current regulatory trends and governance responses as well as emerging practical guidance, approaches and mechanisms aimed at supporting researchers and policy makers.
+Through a combination of lectures, case studies and breakout sessions, the course examines some of the fundamental disruptions brought about by the use of AI and big data in health.
+It examines key multi-dimensional ethical and legal questions covering issues such as privacy, bias, transparency and explainability, equity and non-discrimination.
+It also reviews current regulatory trends and governance responses as well as emerging practical guidance, approaches and mechanisms aimed at supporting researchers and policy makers.

 Target Group

-The course is aimed at an international, multidisciplinary, and cross-sector audience.
-It is open to doctoral students and mid- level professionals active in academic research, the private sector and policymaking from various disciplines including computer science, political science, philosophy, population health, medicine, biomedical sciences, law, and engineering.
+The course is designed for international, multidisciplinary, and cross-sector participants.
+It is open to doctoral students and mid-level professionals active in academic research, the private sector and policymaking from various disciplines including computer science, political science, public policy, philosophy, population health, medicine, biomedical sciences, law, and engineering.

 We encourage applications from AI developers, as well as researchers employed in the pharmaceutical, health insurance, and digital health industries, with a desire to expand their understanding of data ethics and AI’s impact on society.